 Undoubtedly, AI has come to stay, and it represents a challenge in many fields.
 Ours is no exception.
 Therefore, our teaching practice needs to change.
 In a world where there are permanent and varied stimuli, first, we need to plan in order to inspire students to learn and create.
-And second, to ensure they are really learning and not just copying and pasting.
-Nowadays, students rely way too much on AI and they are not processing information and, much less, producing authentic content.
+And second, designing experiences to ensure they are really learning and not just copying and pasting.
+Nowadays, students rely excessively on AI lacking information process and authentic content production.

 We cannot just focus on presenting critical content, we need to help them achieve conceptual understanding, skill mastery, and why not, create knowledge.
 In Bloom’s terms, currently, many students are just accomplishing application-like abilities, at most.
 How can we, as teachers, help them achieve a creator category level when AI is calling all the shots?

-This blog post is a first approach to finding a pathway we teachers can use to implement AI-Proof strategies to teaching and assessment.
-I will try to draw both strategies and a roadmap that can be adapted to different content and topics.
+This blog post is a first approach to finding a pathway we teachers can use to implement AI-proof strategies to teaching and assessment.
+In this first blog post, I will try to draw both an approach and some strategies.
+In a consecutive post, I will pose a road map to help us teachers plan our lessons and assessment strategies.

 For starters, it is important to understand that knowledge, content and materials should be immersed within a specific context or narrative to help students make connections, in our case, as language teachers, a context to link a specific set of lexicon and syntax to functions and pragmatics.
 When we ask students to create something for a specific context, we are reducing the chance for them to use AI as it won’t know the particularities of that context, or at least the student will need to read and adapt the information given.